Professional practice

 Energy, natural resources and environmental law

-Several of the civil fraud disputes Edward assisted with on during pupillage involved underlying commercial interests in energy and natural resources businesses, including mines.
+Several of the civil fraud disputes Edward assisted with on during pupillage involved underlying commercial interests in energy and natural resources businesses.

 Insurance & reinsurance